-Maybe you have a small backyard or a detached garage.
-Or a big, sprawling backyard and a garage attached to your home.
+You might have a small backyard or a detached garage or a big, sprawling backyard and a garage attached to your home.
 Maybe you have a backyard but not a garage, or vice versa.
-No matter what, it is important for a homeowner to understand what is and is not protected by homeowners insurance in these spots.
+No matter your layout, it is important for homeowners to understand what is and is not protected by home insurance in these places.

 Do you have a trampoline or a pool in your backyard?
 A tree house?
 These are great places, but they are also areas where people can get injured.
 If someone visits your home and falls from a trampoline or a tree house, you could be held responsible.
 Liability coverage in a homeowners policy protects you from having to pay hospital bills for an accident on your property.

 Also, if a tree falls and damages your pool, it helps to have insurance to cover the damage and help you replace or repair your pool.
 Similarly, if someone steals property from your backyard or garage, insurance covers the stolen items.

 Backyards and garages are particularly vulnerable to insurance risks such as fire, floods and other extreme weather.
 Insurance can give you the funds and peace of mind to move forward after a natural disaster.

 In addition to or in place of a garage, if you have a shed in your backyard it is part of your property (an “attached structure” in insurance language) and should be covered by your home insurance.
 Any structure on your property needs coverage.